dotnet/docs/docs/framework/unmanaged-api/debugging/ixclrdataprocess-endenumappdomains-method.md

 ## Parameters

 `handle`\
-[out] A handle for enumerating the method instances.
+[out] A handle for enumerating the AppDomains.

 ## Remarks

-The provided method is part of the `IXCLRDataProcess` interface and corresponds to the 30th slot of the virtual method table.
+The provided method is part of the `IXCLRDataProcess` interface and corresponds to the 19th slot of the virtual method table.

 ## Requirements